-(c) Where a premises is supplied with an on demand water supply and is not metered, the Council reserves the right to fit a meter at the Customers cost and charge accordingly.
+- (c) The Council may fit additional meters to any minor or ancillary dwelling located on any Premises, for the purposes of determining water consumption. - (d) Where a premises is supplied with an on demand water supply and is not metered, the Council reserves the right to fit a meter at the Customers cost and charge accordingly.